east-sussex-county-council/Escc.ActiveDirectory/README.md

 	// Example uses
 	var permissions = new LogonIdentityGroupMembershipChecker(defaultDomain, cache);
 	var searcher = new LdapActiveDirectorySearcher(settings.LdapPath, settings.LdapUsername, settings.LdapPassword, cache);

+## Cleaning up the data retrieved

+If you're working with Orbis partnership user data you can optionally clean up some common problems as soon as you get the data.

+	var users = searcher.SearchForUsers("example", propertiesToLoad);
+	new OrbisPartnersDataTransformer().TransformUsers(users);

 ## Configuration settings